-Things are moving along nicely, but there is always some kind of setback.
+Things are moving along nicely here on the farm, but there is always some kind of setback.

 When my wife and I moved to the farm I seriously underestimated the time and effort needed to get things up and running.
 When we moved here in August of 2013 my main goal was to get the small chicken yard built, get the septic system put down, get the water working, then get ready for winter.
 Winter of 2013 – 2014 here in southeast Texas was rather harsh, by our standards anyway.

 Spring 2014 started out with around 18 – 20 new chicks.
 Things were looking up, then then it went to hell.
 My wife and I moved to the farm with 13 hens.
 We lost all of the new chicks to various predators.
 When the new chickens were moved to the new chicken yard, a couple of Rhode Island Reds kept jumping the fence.
 My dogs ended up killing those two Rhode Island Reds.